 Nagaland, an Indian state bordering Burma, saw dramatic growth in the number of Christians during the 20th century .
 Composed of 16 separate tribes with different languages, the Naga people use English as their predominant language, which has undoubtedly helped the spread of Christianity.
 The growth of Christianity among 13 of the tribes has been documented by Paul Hattaway , showing substantial church growth through the 1950s and 1960s, with a massive increase in growth from 1976.
-Reading the narrative there had been a series of evangelistic campaigns with sporadic and regional revival for 20 years, but then from 1976 there was a nationwide outpouring of the Holy Spirit, a national revival.
-By 1980 the church had increased by 55% in 4 years; from 26% of the Christian population in 1976, to 41% of the population in 1980 .
+Reading the narrative , there had been a series of evangelistic campaigns with sporadic and regional revival for 20 years.
+Then, from 1976, there was a nationwide outpouring of the Holy Spirit, a national revival.
+By 1980, the church had increased by 55% in 4 years, from 26% of the Christian population in 1976 to 41% of the population in 1980 .

 The Naga churches were largely Baptist, having been founded by such missionaries earlier in the 20th century.
 The Baptist church membership data for the period was obtained by Edwin Orr :

-At the time of the revival the Naga state was largely closed to outsiders due to tensions with the Indian government.
-Thus the revival was a purely internal affair and ideal to compare with the Limited Enthusiasm model .
-The starting date for the revival was1976 , where the church had experienced a moderate increase from the previous year.
-Thus the comparison between data and model runs from 1976 to 1982, with the 1979 data excluded, as it is lower than expected .
+At the time of the revival, the Naga state was largely closed to outsiders due to tensions with the Indian government.
+Thus, the revival was a purely internal affair and ideal to compare with the Limited Enthusiasm model .
+The starting date for the revival was 1976 , when the church had experienced a moderate increase from the previous year.
+Thus, the comparison between data and the model runs from 1976 to 1982, with the 1979 data excluded, as it is lower than expected .

-The huge impact of the revival on the growth of the church can be seen by the reduction in the number of unbelievers, figure 2.
-The graph also shows an unusual nature of this revival, that in 1976 the church started with a large number of enthusiasts, who reached their peak in 1977 (figure 2), even though most of revival, and the growth, was after that date.
-Thus the revival appeared to be different to the normal pattern, where revivals start with only a few enthusiasts and take time to build.
-In this sense the enthusiasm was skewed towards the beginning of the revival, with much of the converts due to that initial enthusiastic momentum.
+The huge impact of the revival on the growth of the church can be seen in the reduction in the number of unbelievers, Figure 2.
+The graph also shows an unusual nature of this revival, that is. in 1976, the church started with a large number of enthusiasts, who reached their peak in 1977 (Figure 2), even though most of the revival and growth was after that date.
+Thus, the revival appeared to be different to the normal pattern, where revivals start with only a few enthusiasts and take time to build.
+In this sense, the enthusiasm was skewed towards the beginning of the revival, with much of the converts due to that initial enthusiastic momentum.

-2. Between those dates the spiritual life of the enthusiasts was building, raising the reproduction potential until it tipped the church into revival and produced a large number of enthusiasts;
+- Between those dates, the spiritual life of the enthusiasts was building, raising the reproduction potential until it tipped the church into revival and produced a large number of enthusiasts;

 References & Notes